Product feed management doesn't need to be confusing and can massively improve your ecommerce efforts.

-If you’re running an e-commerce business and you’re struggling to get sales on offsite channels like Google Shopping, Facebook and Amazon, then it’s worth understanding how great product feed management software can help.
+Running an e-commerce business and struggling to get sales on offsite channels like Google Shopping and 3P marketplaces like Amazon?
+Then it’s worth understanding a) what product feed management is and b) how great product feed management software can help.

 Digital Marketers are investing more into ads on e-commerce channels.
 Google Shopping is expected to have a 17.3% change in search ad revenue growth, whereas Amazon Advertising is predicted to grow as much as 29.4%.
 It’s a competitive form of advertising, so simply listing products and hoping for the best just isn’t good enough.

 51% of shoppers use Google to discover news brands and products, but in today’s accelerated market one channel probably won’t be enough.
 Users typically scroll through social media feeds for inspiration, navigate through hundreds of websites for business and leisure, compare products and business reviews.
 These are all opportunities to show your products off.
 To grow your sales, you need to catch their attention on more than one channel, following and navigating them throughout their discovery journey.